 Here are some of our favorites, and some of the funniest.

 - Pregnant Women Should Not Take Baths

 This tale is mostly false.
-However some of the beliefs behind it are true.
+However, some of the beliefs behind it are true.
 Pregnant women can and should take baths.
-It is a great way for a pregnant woman to take some of the weight off her back and relax, especially later in pregnancy.
-If your water has broken however you should NOT take a bath as your uterus is then vulnerable to infection.
-You should also avoid throughout your pregnancy taking baths or sitting in hot tubs above 100 degrees.
+It is an excellent way for a pregnant woman to take some of the weight off her back and relax, especially later in pregnancy.
+If your water has broken, however, you should NOT take a bath as your uterus is then vulnerable to infection.
+You should also avoid throughout your pregnancy, taking baths, or sitting in hot tubs above 100 degrees.
 This can raise your body temperature too much and cause problems to your baby, especially during the first trimester.

 - Holding Your Hands Above Your Head Can Hurt The Baby

 The truth is that the positioning of your hands has nothing to do with your baby’s positioning in the uterus or the umbilical cord becoming wrapped around him.
 Babies born with the umbilical cord wrapped around them is quite common as it happens in about 1/3 of all pregnancies and is caused by the early movements your baby makes in utero, while they are still small enough to make them.

 - Wearing A Lei Can Choke Your Fetus